martinphellwig/brython_wf/site/doc/en/jsobjects.md

     </script>

     <script type="text/python">
+    from browser import doc
+    from javascript import JSObject
     doc['result'].value = JSObject(circle).surface(10)
     </script>

 ### Using Javascript constructors

-If a Javascript function is an object constructor, that can be called in Javascript code with the keyword `new`, it can be used in Brython by transforming it with the built-in function `JSConstructor()`
+If a Javascript function is an object constructor, that can be called in Javascript code with the keyword `new`, it can be used in Brython by transforming it with the function `JSConstructor()` defined in module **javascript**

+`JSConstructor(`_constr_`)`

-<code>JSConstructor(_constr_)</code> returns a function that, when called with arguments, returns a Python object matching the Javascript object built by the constructor _constr_
+> returns a function that, when called with arguments, returns a Python object matching the Javascript object built by the constructor _constr_

 For instance :